islandoftex/arara/website/content/manual/Rules.md

 # `mkdir`

-This rule creates a new directory or does nothing if it already exists.
+This rule creates a new directory at the current location and all parents as required.
+It does nothing if the directory already exists.

 - **[R]** `target`: This option, as the name implies, specifies the name of the target directory to be created.
 Keep in mind that this option is required.